-School aged children likely have friends with divorced parents and have an idea of what life will be like once you have two households.
+School-aged children likely have friends with divorced parents and have an idea of what life will be like once they have two households.
 Children this age often respond by blaming themselves and may need reassurance that their actions did not cause the divorce.
-As they learn to cope with complex emotions like anger, sadness and guilt, keep the lines of communication open and frequently reassure them that they are loved and their feelings matter.
+As they learn to cope with complex emotions like anger, sadness, and guilt, keep the lines of communication open and frequently reassure them that they are loved, and their feelings matter.

 Children this age frequently feel like they need to choose a parent to whom to be loyal.
 This can have little to do with the other parent, but rather stems from a primal desire to ensure their own safety and security.
 They may exhibit tearfulness and sadness during drop-offs and pick-ups.
 This may be due to genuine emotion but may also be their way of trying to make you feel better, knowing they want to be with you.
 This is likely a transitional phase and expressing confidence in their abilities and expressing support for your co-parent can go a long way toward helping them move forward.